Search

 Every year, millions of high school students and workers face the choice of whether they should pursue an education at a traditional four-year college or university or a trade school.
 Both undoubtedly can increase career opportunities and financial earning potential.

-However, there are factors to weigh when deciding which avenue would be the most beneficial to meet short- and long-term career goals.
+However, there are factors to weigh when deciding which avenue would be the most beneficial to meet your short- and long-term career goals.
 These pros and cons depend on a prospective student’s personal attributes, financial situation and the amount of time the person is willing to invest in an education.

 College Education